deeplearning4j/deeplearning4j/core-concepts.md

 An INDArray is one of the n-dimensional arrays, or tensors, used in ND4J.
 In the case of the features, it is a matrix of the size `Number of Examples x Number of Features`.
 Even with only a single example, it will have this shape.

-Why doesn't it contain all of the examples at once?
+Why doesn't it contain all of the data examples at once?

 This is another important concept for deep learning: mini-batching.
-In order to produce highly accurate results, a lot of real world training data is often needed.
-Often that is more data than can fit in available memory, so storing it in a single DataSet sometimes isn't possible.
+In order to produce accurate results, a lot of real-world training data is often needed.
+Often that is more data than can fit in available memory, so storing it in a single `DataSet` sometimes isn't possible.
 But even if there is enough data storage, there is another important reason not to use all of your data at once.
 With mini-batches you can get more updates to your model in a single epoch.

 So why bother having more than one example in a DataSet?
-Since the model is trained using [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent), it requires a good gradient to follow.
-Using only one example at a time will create a gradient that only takes errors in the current example into consideration.
-This will make the learning behavior erratic and slow down the learning considerably, and may even result in not converging on a usable result.
+Since the model is trained using [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent), it requires a good gradient to learn how to minimize error.
+Using only one example at a time will create a gradient that only takes errors produced with the current example into consideration.
+This would make the learning behavior erratic, slow down the learning, and may not even lead to a usable result.

 A mini-batch should be large enough to provide a representative sample of the real world (or at least your data).
 That means that it should always contain all of the classes that you want to predict and that the count of those classes should be distributed in approximately the same way as they are in your overall data.

 ## Building a Neural Net Model

-DL4J allows you to build a deep learning model on a very high level.
-It uses a builder pattern in order to declaratively build up the model, as you can see in this (simplified) example:
+DL4J gives data scientists and developers tools to build a deep neural networks on a high level using concepts like `layer`.
+It employs a builder pattern in order to build the neural net declaratively, as you can see in this (simplified) example:

 ~~~ java
 MultiLayerConfiguration conf =